-4. Include other potential parcels for further analysis and review: Other parcels may be suitable for consideration and should be further analyzed.
-Lands included in the "Town-Owned Property Review SHA 2017 - Updated" document available in the Appendix can be considered for further analysis and review.
+5. Include other potential parcels for further analysis and review: Other parcels may be suitable for consideration and should be further analyzed.
+Lands including a parcel at the corner of Pratt Mill Road and Peakham Road, and near the DPW, as well as those included in the "Town-Owned Property Review SHA 2017 - Updated" document available in the Appendix can be considered for further analysis and review.